Top 80 Frontend Interview Questions and Answers

 Angular Interview Questions

-If you are well versed in the Angular Framework, then these Frontend Developer Interview Questions on Angular will be helpful.
+If you are well-versed in the Angular Framework, then these frontend interview questions on Angular will be helpful.

-1. What is Data Binding and how does it work?
+66. What is Data Binding, and how does it work?
 Which Data Binding methods does Angular use?

-Data binding is a method of manipulating web page elements through the usage of a web browser.
+Data binding is a method of manipulating web page elements through the use of a web browser.
 It's utilized in interactive elements like forms, calculators, tutorials, and games on web pages.

 DataBinding-Angular_Interview_Questions

-Two-way Data Binding is used by Angular.
+Angular uses Two-way Data Binding.
 Any modifications made to the user interface mirror the elements in the model state and vice versa.

 TypeScript